TedHusted/awake/awake.md/awake.md

 	Ally: Of course! — Humans enjoy attributing human traits to non-human objects.
 This act creates a contrast between expectation and reality.
 The contrast can be funny.

-	Host: Perhaps we’ll find Ally standing in front of a brick wall some time soon on “Open Mike” night at the Autopsy Club — where laughter is always the last sound you hear.”
+	Host: Perhaps we’ll find Ally standing in front of a brick wall some time soon on “Open Mike” night at the Autopsy Club.
+Where laughter is always the last sound you hear.”

 	The scene shifts to an operating room.
 A patient is splayed under a sheet  —presumably, “Mike”.